pandreetto/openam-agid-aggregator/README.md

 - `keystore_path`: path of the OpenAM keystore file (/usr/share/tomcat/openam/openam/keystore.jks)
 - `keystore_type`: the keystore type (JKS or PKCS12)
 - `keystore_password`: the password protecting the keystore
-- `keystore_alias`: the alias for the service certificate in the keystore
+- `key_alias`: the alias for the service private key in the keystore
+- `key_passphrase`: the passphrase that protects the private key in the keystore
 - `truststore_path`: the path of the JVM trust anchors file (/etc/pki/ca-trust/extracted/java/cacerts)
 - `truststore_type`: the truststore type (JKS or PKCS12)
 - `truststore_password`: the password protecting the truststore (changeit)